How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 A good agent will also know how to negotiate for you.

-Some of the finer points of negotiating an approval might include:
+Some of the finer points of negotiating approval might include the following:

 Focus On The Right Buildings

-Like their apartments, landlords differ greatly.
+Like their apartments, landlords differ significantly.
 Some landlords are more flexible than others.

-You're going to want to focus on buildings owned by small landlords - landlords with no more than 20 buildings.
+You will want to focus on buildings owned by small landlords with no more than 20 buildings.
 These smaller, often family-run operations can be more lenient in the approval process.

 New Rent Laws Make It Harder for Freelancers to Get an Apartment

-Back in the day, if you had the money, you could theoretically offer to pay a year's worth of rent upfront (albeit many landlords wouldn't accept this).
+Back in the day, if you had the money, you could theoretically offer to pay a year's rent upfront (albeit many landlords wouldn't accept this).

-Before the new rent laws were passed in NYC, you could also offer to pay a larger security deposit in order to persuade a landlord who might be on the fence about your credentials.
+Before the new rent laws were passed in NYC, you could also offer to pay a larger security deposit to persuade a landlord who might be on the fence about your credentials.

-These laws are meant to protect renters but do limit one's options on how to convince a landlord to approve them.
+These laws protect renters but limit one's options for convincing a landlord to approve them.

 Use a Guarantor If You Don't Qualify